grafikri/Vue-Instagram/README.md

 This app was made with Vue JS framework to understand and show power of Vue and Its tools on SPA.
 You can see demo with link that is below.

 All of data in the app was provided with The Movie DB database using Its Restful API via JS SDK.
-You can access both SDK and API documentation <a href="https://github.com/cavestri/themoviedb-javascript-library" target="_blank">here</a> and <a href="https://www.themoviedb.org/documentation/api" target="_blank">here</a>
+You can access both SDK and API documentation [here](https://github.com/cavestri/themoviedb-javascript-library) and (https://www.themoviedb.org/documentation/api)

-Also there are some to do where below to complete the project.
+Also there are some to do to complete the project.
 You can see those bottom of the page.

 # [Demo](https://grafikri.github.io/Vue-Instagram/#/)